 There are five components of aggregate demand.
 Everything purchased in a country is the same thing as everything produced in a country.
 As a result, aggregate demand equals the gross domestic product of that economy.
 These are the same as the components of GD:

 - Consumer spending: That's what families spend on final products that aren't used for investment.

-- Investment spending by business.
-It only includes purchases of equipment, buildings, and inventory.
+- Investment spending by business: This only includes purchases of equipment, buildings, and inventory.

-- Minus imports.
-They are demands made by U.S. residents that can't be met by domestic production.
-Therefore, the demand leaves the economic system of the United States.
+- Minus imports: These are demands made by U.S. residents that can't be met by domestic production.
+So, the demand leaves the economic system of the United States.

 Aggregate demand is measured by the following mathematical formula.

 AD = C + I + G + (X-M)

 It describes the relationship between demand and its five components.

 Aggregate Demand = Consumer Spending + Investment Spending + Government Spending + (Exports - Imports)

 The formula for aggregate demand is the same as the one used by the Bureau of Economic Analysis to measure nominal GDP.
 In the first quarter of 2021, it was $22.06 trillion.
 Here's how to calculate it.
 Use Table 1.1.5 GDP of the BEA's GDP and Personal Income Accounts.